This is a guide covering inbound and content marketing tips.

 15. Quality > Quantity

 The 15th tip is to remember that quality is better than quantity when it comes to the content that you produce.

-Higher-quality content will not only help with your brand image, but it also improves the SEO of your post by directly affecting the amount of people that will share your content, stay longer and read your content, and link to your content from other sites — which are influencing ranking factors for ranking optimally on search engines such as Google.
+Higher-quality content will not only help with your brand image, but also improves the SEO of your post by directly affecting the number of people that will share your content, stay longer and read your content, and link to your content from other sites — which are influencing ranking factors for ranking optimally on search engines such as Google.

-Now that we’ve covered the tips for creating the content, let’s dive into the tips when it comes to optimizing the content you’ve created.
+Now that we’ve covered the tips for creating content, let’s dive into the tips when it comes to optimizing the content you’ve created.

 After setting the foundation and creating the content, it’s time to optimize it.

 Many people forget this last step but it’s very crucial.
-The optimization phase is what separates the beginner content marketers from the experts.
+The optimization phase is what separates beginner content marketers from the experts.

 In this stage, you will optimize the content you created to perform as optimally as possible while also reviewing and learning from the results of your content.